lucanovello/starter-express-prisma-jwt/README.md

 ## Rate limiting + timeouts

 - Redis is required for rate-limit persistence in production (`RATE_LIMIT_REDIS_URL`).
+- `/ready` fails fast with `REDIS_NOT_READY` when Redis is configured but unreachable, preventing traffic from bypassing rate limits and lockouts.
 - Local development defaults to in-memory throttling.
 Uncomment `RATE_LIMIT_REDIS_URL` after starting the optional Redis container (e.g. `docker compose --profile rate-limit up -d redis`) if you want to exercise the Redis-backed path.
 - Express trusts proxy headers via `TRUST_PROXY`.
 The default `loopback` works for local dev; set it to the number of proxy hops (e.g. `1`) or a CIDR list that matches your ingress so rate limiting and CIDR guards see the real client IP.
 - Memory stores are only used in dev/test.
 Misconfiguration fails fast on boot.